Bit32IT/audience/README.md

 With Audience, you can easily create segment definitions which provide a common interface for defining and working with user segments.
-It will keep your code organized and keep you from going crazy.
+It will keep your code organized, reduce code repetition, decouple the segmentation interface from its implementation, and keep you from going crazy.

-After defining a segment, you will be able to iterate through all users in the segment, count the number of members, check if a specific user belongs to the segment, and add/remove users to the segment.
-This decouples the segmentation interface from the implementation of the underlying grouping, reducing code repetition across your application.
+## What can you do with a segment?

+After defining a segment, you will be able to do common operations you might expect, such as:

+ * Iterate through all members in the segment
+ * Count the number of members
+ * Check if a specific user belongs to the segment
+ * Add a user to the segment
+ * Remove a user from the segment

 ## Installation